Geometric insights into robust portfolio construction: Portfolio diversity constraint

 to get the solution into a regularised form $\ve \theta^* \propto \tilde \Sigma^{-1} \vec x$.
-The regularised covariance matrix is still positive semi-definite and hence it can still be factorised into two symmetric matrices; Theorem \ref{thm:bah} then remains valid with regards to the condition number of new covariance matrix $\tilde \Sigma$.
+The regularised covariance matrix is still positive semi-definite and hence it can still be factorised into two symmetric matrices; the \cite{bauerhouseholder1960} extension of the Kantorovich inequality then remains valid with regards to the condition number of new covariance matrix $\tilde \Sigma$.
 So the $\ve \alpha$-angle is still bound below by the condition number.
 Hence improving the conditioning by aligning the resulting optimal portfolio with the expected returns makes sense.